-If you live in Texas and are between 18 and 24 years old, you will need to fulfill certain requirements before being issued a driver’s license.
-If you’re applying for your driver’s license for the first time, for example, the Texas Department of Public Safety (DPS) requires you to take a six-hour adult education driving course approved by the Texas Department of Licensing and Regulation (TDLR).
+If you live in Texas and are between 18 and 25 years old, you will need to fulfill certain requirements before being issued a driver’s license.
+For example, the Texas Department of Public Safety (DPS) requires you to take a six-hour adult education driving course approved by the Texas Department of Licensing and Regulation (TDLR).

-This adult driving course helps drivers, pedestrians, and others who share the road stay safe.
-Today, it’s not uncommon for young drivers to get their licenses later, some even after their 18th birthday.
-Some 18-year-olds may or may not have had a learner’s permit, too, making adult driving classes that much more important, says Jacob Smith, program manager for transportation safety at the National Safety Council.
+This adult driving course helps drivers, pedestrians and others who share the road stay safe.
+Today it’s not uncommon for young drivers to get their licenses later after their 18th birthday.
+Some 18-year-olds may or may not have had a learner’s permit, making adult driving classes that much more important, says Jacob Smith, program manager for transportation safety at the National Safety Council.

 “That age group (18-24) is still really prone to car crashes and there’s a risk that comes with being an inexperienced driver,” Smith said.
 “There’s also that risk for behavioral issues such as speeding, impaired, or distracted driving, so the need for education is really important.”